RafikFarhad/push-to-gcr-github-action/ReadMe.md

 The service account key of google cloud.
 The service accout json file must be encoded in base64.
 This field is required.

 ### `registry`
-The registry where the image should be pushedThe name of the person to greet.
+The registry where the image should be pushed.
 Default `gcr.io`.

 ### `project_name`
 The project name.
 This field is required.